isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 This section shows you how to associate your Google identity to your NIH or eRA identity through the Web App.
 (Your NIH/eRA identity is the one associated with dbGaP, authorizing you to work with controlled data.)
 This is a necessary step for gaining access to controlled data.
 When you are done, you'll be able to access controlled data interactively.
-If you are look to access controlled data programmatically, this is a prerequisite step.
+If you are looking to access controlled data programmatically, this is a prerequisite step.

-Click on screen shots to enlarge them.
+Click on screenshots to enlarge them.

 To link your NIH/eRA identity with your Google identity (the Google account you use to login to the ISB-CGC system), select the "persona" icon next to your login name (A in the image below) after you have signed in to the ISB-CGC Web App.